UKPLab/arxiv2024-divergent-cot/README.md

 ## Cite

-If you find our work useful, please it using the following citation:
+If you find our work useful, please consider citing it using the following citation:

 ```
 @misc{puerto2024dcot,